tduoth/JsObjects/README.md

 source ~/.bashrc
 ```

-Students in my classes, and readers of my assignments and texts, will find that I often reference these aliases.
+remind to self to find that I often reference these aliases.
 Rather than asking you type a long path such as **~/Git/JsObjects/JavaScript/NodeCode**, I will ask you to run the **jon** alias.
 Of course, none of this will work unless you first set up your system correctly as described above.

 ## Node Install